 Effect of Prepaid Expenses on Financial Statements

-Where Do Prepaid Expenses Appear in the Section of the Balance Sheet?
+Where Do Prepaid Expenses Appear in the Balance Sheet?

 Examples of Prepaid Expenses